ZacharyFolk/simplefolk/readme.md

     Changelog

+## [0.6.0] - 2024-05-30

+### Fixed

+-   layouts with lightbox and light mode
+-   addressed a lot of W3 recommendations - #50

+### Updated

+-   A lot of style updates, textures, fonts

+### Added

+-   Support for WooCommerce - #59
+-   Create product from Media attachment page
+-   Support comments - #53

 ## [0.5.3] - 2023-10-09

 ### Fixed

 -   error from carousel script
-- missing tag icon
+-   missing tag icon - #31

 ## [0.5.2] - 2023-10-09

 ### Removed

 -   Replaced isotope and imagesLoaded JS with basic CSS

 ## [0.4.2] - 2023-10-04

 ### Fixed

 -   z-index of menu and link - #54
 -   Removed unnecessary type attributes - #50
 -   Mobile link in glightbox to view full post

 ### Updated

 -   Various styles, better colors for light/dark modes
 -   gLightbox core script

 ### Added

 -   Deprecated db sync plugin
 -   Carousel widget for full width collections banner

 ## [0.3.0] - 2022-10-17

 ### Fixed

 -   Hashtag widget
-- Breadcrumbs for collections #40
+-   Breadcrumbs for collections - #40
-- Added blog archive page and templage #42
+-   Added blog archive page and template #42

 ### Changed

 -   Style of banners, removing the text link

 ### Added

 -   Configuration for Footer Copyright
 -   Configurations for social media links
 -   SVG of social media icons

 ### Removed

 -   Featured image from single post

 ## [0.2.0] - 2022-10-06

 ### Removed

 -   Core Tax and Category from the archive pages
 -   All associated pages for the category and tag taxonomy

 ### Added

 -   Custom taxonomy Collections to replace Categories
 -   Custom taxonomy Hashtags to replace Tags
 -   Automates building of pages - hashtags and collections to be used for archives

 ## [0.1.0] - 2022-09-24

 ### Removed

 -   Reset version and previous changelog.
 Check prior commit history to review.

 ---